mikess12/Project_api_python_pytest/README.md

 Title: Creating, editing and deleting a new location.
 Checking the code status, checking the presence of required fields, checking the contents of the fields, connecting the Allure report.

 1) Project structures.
-Creating custom methods for requests.
+Creating custom methods for requests POST, GET, PUT, DELETE.

 2) Creation of tests for our project.
 Creating, editing and deleting a new location.
   Post Method, Get Method, Put Method, Delete Method